joesanfilippo/food_delivery_churn/README.md

     </tbody>
 </table>

-After each iteration of finding the optimal hyperparameters, I took the results from the best model of predicting the probability of the positive class and added it to my features for training the next classifier.
-This had significant improvements on the Random Forest and Gradient Boosting classifiers.
+After finding the optimal hyperparameters for my Logistic Regression classifier, I took the results from the best model of predicting the probability of the positive class and added it to my features for training the Random Forest and Gradient Boosting classifiers.

-I decided to use the ROC AUC score to compare my models and plotting each one against the other.
-My best model achieved an AUC score of 0.XX on unseen data.
+I decided to use the ROC AUC score to compare my models and plotted each one against the other.
+My best model used the Gradient Boosting classifier and achieved an AUC score of 0.78 on unseen data.

 ![ROC Curve](images/original_roc_curves.png)

-Next, I wanted to look at which features contributed most to my model by comparing their feature importances.
+Next, I wanted to look at which features contributed most to my best model by comparing their feature importances.
 On the left side of the table are my feature importances using the original dataset.
 After looking at these and comparing them to the KDE plots, I realized it might not matter what rating you give a meal or driver so much as IF you gave either a rating.
 I re-engineered my features to change ratings from int/float to booleans and re-ran the feature importances, also removing less important features like City Group, Subscription User, First Order Delivered On-Time, and Foreign User.

 <table>
 <tr><th> Original Dataset </th> <th> Boolean Dataset </th></tr>